Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 It says:

 > There was once order.
+>
 > We knew who we were.
+>
 > God favored us.
+>
 > We drifted.
+>
 > We can return.

-That story is psychologically powerful.
+That story is psychologically powerful — especially during instability, demographic change, institutional breakdown, and periods of rapid cultural exhaustion.

-Especially during social instability.

-Especially when demographic change feels unsettling.

-Especially when institutions feel broken.

-Especially when rapid cultural change feels exhausting.

 Again: